kalennepo/msp-copilot/README.md

 # MSP Ops Copilot

-MSP Ops Copilot is a Spring Boot backend that models how an IT or MSP tool could ingest support tickets, triage them asynchronously, and suggest standardized resolution steps (“runbooks”), while keeping a full audit trail.
+MSP Ops Copilot is a Spring Boot backend that models how an IT or MSP tool could ingest support tickets, triage them, and suggest resolution steps (“runbooks”), while keeping a full audit trail.

 ## Features
 - REST API for ticket ingestion